 Making a Smashburger-Style Burger

-While smash sauce is excellent on ordinary burgers, french fries, or just about anything, it really shines when served on top of a Smashburger-style burger.
-Making Smashburger-style hamburgers goes against every rule of burger-making, but somehow they always turn out delicious.
-If you want to make a Smashburger-style burger at home, follow the steps below:
+While smash sauce is excellent on ordinary burgers, French fries, or just about anything, it shines when served on top of a Smashburger-style burger.
+Making homemade Smashburger-style hamburgers goes against every rule of burger-making, but they always make a delicious burger.

 - Cook for 90 seconds.